easyt0re/piecewiseLinearModel/README.md

 added *lqrIDesignwNewPlant.slx* to implemented the idea mentioned in this link above

 after testing, the controller was put into *controlDemoLMwI.slx* as the new simulation file

+*controlDemoLMwI.slx* should be based on *controlDemoLM.slx* so be aware that their variables could be overloaded (bug or feature)

 # 20180904
 ## major shift in development and test with step instead of a pulse